atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 * If there is no reviews at all
   1. User clicks on "add comment" icon in gutter
-  2. *Pending reiview* dock opens in empty state
+  2. *Pending Review* tab opens in empty state
-  3. New comment block is added to the pending review dock
+  3. New comment block is added to the Pending Review tab

 * If there are existing reviews and no pending review
   1. User clicks on "add comment" icon in gutter
-  2. *All reviews* dock open
+  2. *All Reviews* tab open
-  3. New comment block is added to the all reviews dock
+  3. New comment block is added to the All Reviews tab
   4. User can choose between "Add a single comment" or "start a review"
-  5. a) "add single comment": comment is added to the all reviews dock
+  5. a) "add single comment": comment is added to the All Reviews tab
-     b) "start a review": user is redirected to the pending dock with the newly added pending comment there
+     b) "start a review": user is redirected to the pending tab with the newly added pending comment there

 * If there is a pending review
   1. User clicks on "add comment" icon in gutter
-  2. *Pending reviews* dock open
+  2. *Pending reviews* tab open
-  3. New comment block is added to the pending review dock
+  3. New comment block is added to the Pending Review tab

-### Reviewer Workflow

-**Note**: In the name of clarity, in this RFC we will differentiate between "new comment" and "pending comment":
-- a new comment: _after_ a user decides to add a comment from the gutter, and _before_ the user actually adds it to a pending review. (i.e. a pending-pending comment, if you prefer confusion. :laughing:)
-- a pending comment: already added to a pending review

-#### 1. Start a review

-##### From the gutter

-within Files tab in `PullRequestDetailView` within an editor

-If user has checked out a PR branch, an "add comment" icon should show up *on hover* over the gutter of an editor of any file.
-Clicking on the icon will either activate new comment

-Nothing if not on a PR branch.

-##### By responding to a thread

-#### 2. Continue a review

-#### 3. Submit a review
-- The only way to submit a review within Atom is by using the "Submit review" button in the Pending Review tab.
-- The button will be disabled if a review type has not been chosen from the dropdown menu.
-- If there is any new comment that has not been added to the pending review, a warning modal should pop up.
-- After publishing, the Pending Review tab will be destroyed.
-User will be led back to the All Reviews tab, which will immediately reflect the just published review.

 --------------------